If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Vegetables

-Two versions of vegetables present in the NES game go unused in Advance.
-An updated tomato that was present in All-Stars code, but unused in the game, is still here.
-The onion, which was used in All-Stars, is no longer used in Wart's room.
+Two versions of vegetables present in the NES game go unused in Advance: the updated tomato that was present but unused in the All-Stars ROM, and the onion which was used in All-Stars but is no longer used in Wart's room.

 Tiles